-If you are looking for your next job online, take our advice and avoid some common pitfalls.
+If you are looking for your next science job online, take our advice and avoid some common pitfalls.

 Don’t just use big name websites: